bwagner77/docs-test/function/runtimes-languages.md

 ## Runtimes

-The following table lists Azure Functions runtime host versions.
+The following table lists the latest Azure Functions runtime host versions.
 The runtime version used in Azure is dictated by the FUNCTIONS_EXTENSION_VERSION
 [app setting](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#functions_worker_runtime).